vjammi/datastructures/src/main/java/ds/patterns/slidingwindow/readme.md

 ### Sliding Window Technique
 This technique shows how a nested for loop in some problems can be converted to a single for loop to reduce the time complexity.
-We can take a problem to illustrate the technique Given an array of integers of size n, calculate the max sum of k consecutive elements in the array.
+We can take a problem to illustrate the technique.
+Given an array of integers of size n, calculate the max sum of k consecutive elements in the array.
 ```
 Input  : arr[] = {100, 200, 300, 400}